UmmarHisham/TCP1201_G28_GoBoom/Part 2/PART2.md

 2  | When the remaining deck is exhausted and the player cannot play,                 |         Y
    | the player does not play in the trick.                                           |
 3  | Finish a round of game correctly.
 Display the score of each player.              |
-4  | Can exit and save the game (use file or database).                               |
-5  | Can resume the game.
+4  | Can exit and save the game (use file or database).                               |         P 5  | Can resume the game.
 The state of the game is restored when resuming a game      |
    | (use file or database).                                                          |
 6  | Reset the game.
 All scores become zero.
 Round and trick number restart from 1.   |
 7  | Support GUI playing mode (cards should be faced up or down as in the real game). |         N